 In the following example, we have used the SUMPRODUCT function and in the second array we have referred to the range with ten cells, and in the second range with have mistakenly referred to the B1:B9 which has 9 cells.
 And this leads to having a #VALUE!

 This can happen with other functions too, like, SUMIF, SUMIFS, AVERAGEIF, and AVERAGEIFS.

 In the following example, we have a date in cell A1 that is stored as text and in the wrong format.
 Now, if we try to use this date in a calculation this will return #VALUE!

 The reason is when you try to do a calculation and that date is a test, that function or even formula, can’t identify that date, even though that format of date is readable by the user.

 #VALUE!
 When Including a Space Value in a Calculation

 In the following example, when I was trying to add cells A1 and A2, I got the #VALUE! error.

 The reason for this is: In cell A1 we have a space that is invisible for any user to see.
-And when I referred to it in the calculation it gave me #VALUE!.
+And when I referred to it in the calculation it gave me #VALUE!

-So are some of the reasons when you might face an #VALUE! error in Excel.
+So are some of the reasons why you might face an #VALUE! error in Excel.
 But the best way to deal with this error is to have a look at the values that you have referred to in the formula.